vonhraban/secret-server/README.md

 ### Considerations

-Due to time contraints, I did not fully implements CQRS pattern here.
-In the ideal world I would support domain level events so that the app can react on changes of the state.
-For instance, I could not find a way to segregate the entire business logic into domain layer, and some business rules are duplicated in the application layer (http handlers).
-This is because it would be an antipattern to have GetSecret query execute a DecreaseRemainingViews command.
-Queries are not supposed to change any state, even if the change is not a direct manipulation but a side effect.
-I would prefer to have SecretViewed event emitted, so that the Event Listener could decrease the number of views left for the secret.
-This would make the code decoupled and easy to maintain; although it would increase the complexity of testing.

-Yet, the commands and events are clearly separated, making it easy to test and understand the business logic in the Secret domain.
+I implemented CQRS to some extent, although I did not go as far as adding domain events due to the scope of the task and the time contraints.
+The commands and events are clearly separated, making it easy to test and understand the business logic in the Secret domain.
+The limitation of such approach is that when the secret is retrieved, the stale view is created.
+I made the assumption that this is acceptable sacrifice command query segragation required.
+I also assumed that failing to deduct the number of remaining views is not critical for secret to be retrieved.

-Also, some bits are not tested, e.g. user input validation in the http handlers and xml/json responses.
+For the same reasons, some bits are not tested, e.g. user input validation in the http handlers and xml/json responses.
+Also I use in memory storage for end to end testing, not Mongo.

 OpenAPI spec did not specify error code for the unrecoverable runtime error, but I took the liberty to return properly formatted 500 error in such a case.

-No e2e testing for mongo
-Some tests missing from validation
-Stale view is returned and it is not tested if views were deducted since it is async